Glastonbury Public Schools World Language

-Glastonbury's foreign language program uses several external tools to assess student progress towards proficiency in languages.
+Glastonbury's world language program uses several external tools to assess student progress towards proficiency in languages.
 Glastonbury also regularly participates in testing opportunities for research purposes (see RFJ test information below).

 The Oral Proficiency Interview by computer (OPIc) is an internet delivered test which provides valid and reliable oral proficiency testing in the target language.
 It was developed in response to increased worldwide demand for the testing of oral language proficiency.
 The computer delivered assessment emulates the ‘live’ Oral Proficiency Interview (OPI), but the delivery of questions is through a carefully designed computer program via a virtual avatar.
 The test can be taken on demand at a convenient time for candidate and proctor.